 Doty Tile has been installing ceramic tilework in the Bay Area since 1979.
 For over twenty years Doty Tile operated as a small custom tile company.
-Today Riley runs a one-person operation, but frequently collaborates on projects with Phylece Snyder, a longtime colleague and wonderful tile setter.
+Today Riley runs a one-person operation specializing in restoration projects, new period-appropriate work, public art installations, and working with handmade tiles.
+Large tile projects are best handled by a crew of today’s younger generation of tilers.
+However, Doty Tile is well suited for moderate sized projects which require experienced problem-solving, finesse, or historic knowledge about tile installations.

-Riley serves on the board of Tile Heritage Foundation and does considerable research about the history of tiles.
+Riley is a director emeritus of Tile Heritage Foundation and does considerable research about the history of tiles.
 From time to time he writes and gives tours on subjects relating to tiles and architectural ceramics.

 Sam Egan obtained 100 year old pieces of salvaged terra cotta made by Rookwood Pottery.
 He engaged Doty Tile to install them into an existing stone fireplace, turning it into a unique shrine of sorts.